DJ Assault: Biography

 Adams was born in Detroit and relocated to the suburbs as a child.
-Growing up he would listen to techno and house stations on the radio, such as the Electrifying Mojo on WMXD, which would highly influence his sound.
+Growing up he listened to techno and house stations on the radio, such as the Electrifying Mojo on WMXD, which influenced his sound significantly.
 He started DJing at age 12 at local high school parties.
-He later moved for college to Atlanta, he was a member of rap duo Assault-n-Battery that pulled from Atlanta's bass scene.
-His love for hip hop and songwriting would be incorporated into his later electronic work.
+When he later moved for to Atlanta college, he was a member of rap duo Assault-n-Battery that pulled from Atlanta's bass scene.
+Hip-hop elements was incorporated into his later electronic work.

 Upon returning to Detroit in the '90s, Adams released a series of singles under the name DJ Assault with producer Mr. De' on Electrofunk Records and Assault Rifle Records.
 The success of the tracks "Sex on the Beach" and "Ass and Titties" in the mid-'90s lifted him to fame.
 In the mid-2000s, he founded the label Jefferson Ave.

-In 2023, Berlin club Kater Blau and radio station HÖR Berlin cancelled DJ Assault performances due to unspecified social media posts of the artist.
-This was met with push back from some music goers.
+In 2023, Berlin club Kater Blau and radio station HÖR Berlin canceled DJ Assault performances due to unspecified social media posts of the artist.
+This was met with pushback from some club goers.

 Adams is known for his comedic and explicit lyrics.
-He has rejected the categorization of his music as "ghettotech."
-Adams has cited The Wizard, Farley Jackmaster Funk, Bad Boy Bill, Mike Hitman Wilson, and Julian “Jumpin” Perez as influences.
+He has rejected the categorization of his music as "ghettotech".
+Adams has cited the Wizard, Farley Jackmaster Funk, Bad Boy Bill, Mike Hitman Wilson, and Julian "Jumpin" Perez as influences.